Ambenali ghat

 It is the longest ghat in Maharashtra.This ghat travels through the Javali forest area.
 Many animals like leopards are seen here.

 This 40 km long ghat is known for its deadly road, where many accidents take place.

-It is very scenic and its picturesque landscape makes it an ideal location for tourists who flock around the ghat in crowds.
+It is very scenic and its picturesque landscape makes it an ideal location for tourists who flock around the ghat in crowds but it's known for being closed during the monsoon season sometimes due to "safety issues".

 History

 In the olden times the ghat road was protected by the Pratapgad, and Kamalgad forts.
 The famous battle between Afzal Khan (general) and Shivaji Maharaj was fought at the base of the pratapgad fort.
 This ghat is dangerous and one must drive cautiously as many accidents have happened in this ghat.
 It starts near the Bombay point, descends 500 metres and goes near Pratapgad fort.
 It descends 500 meters from Pratapgad and enters the Konkan region near Payatewadi, meeting Mumbai-Goa road.